 The whodunnit portion of the film is Sam looking to work out that identity.
 We follow her step-by-step as she questions suspects and enlists allies in her journey.
 And although she is the main character, this doesn’t make her invulnerable.
 Long-time fans are also clear that at some point, her path must cross with those of Dewey Riley (David Arquette), Sidney Prescott (Neve Campbell) and Gale Weathers.

 SCREAM (1996) was the film-literate slasher movie written by newbie Kevin Williamson and directed by horror veteran Wes Craven.
 It established Williamson’s reputation, the movie broke box-office records and it redefined the concept of movie horror from then on.
 The characters in these films don’t know they’re characters, but they are expert in the rules of horror movies and when the pressure is on, might use them as a method to stay safe.

 The new cast do well take up the torch of the main characters (yep) and it is a pleasure to see Dewey, Gale and Sidney again.
-I was happy to see them in their secondary role (they are around the golden half-century in age) although some fans may have wanted more.
+I was happy to see them in their secondary roles, although some fans may have wanted more.
 All up, the dramatic balance between old and new is well done, the comedy is effective and the speed of action and thrills is entertaining.
 Having recently seen the requel-ish MATRIX 4, I am very happy that the new Scream Team (with Williamson as Executive Producer) have made their reboot/sequel work as effectively as they have.
 Go see this one.